mutability/dump1090/README-dump1090.md

   where the checksum is xored with the ICAO address by brute forcing the checksum field using recently seen ICAO addresses.
 * Decode raw IQ samples from file (using --ifile command line switch).
-* Interactive command-line-interfae mode where aircrafts currently detected are shown as a list refreshing as more data arrives.
+* Interactive command-line-interfae mode where aircraft currently detected are shown as a list refreshing as more data arrives.
 * CPR coordinates decoding and track calculation from velocity.
 * TCP server streaming and recceiving raw data to/from connected clients